justmars/sqlpyd/README.md

 1. the app layer via a pythonic interface; and
 2. the persistence layer via a database.

-Here we'll use `sqlite`.
+Here we'll use sqlite.
 Though sqlite features are frequently evolving, see *json1*, *fts5*, etc., it lacks a more robust validation mechanism.

-[Pydantic](https://github.com/pydantic/pydantic) would be useful to:
+Pydantic would be useful to:

 1. clean and validate a model's fields prior to database insertion;
 2. reuse data on the pythonic interface for dynamic queries on database extraction.

-Since the database query syntax (SQL) is different from the app syntax (python), a useful bridge is [sqlite-utils](https://github.com/simonw/sqlite-utils) which allows us, via this package, to use pre-defined *Pydantic* field attributes as a means of creating dynamic SQL statements.
+Since the database query syntax (SQL) is different from the app syntax (python), a useful bridge is sqlite-utils which allows us, via this package, to use pre-defined *Pydantic* field attributes as a means of creating dynamic SQL statements.

 Put another way, this is an attempt to integrate the two tools so that the models declared in *Pydantic* can be consumed directly by *sqlite-utils*.